Are you looking to get verified on Twitter with the blue checkmark?

 — Twitter Verified (@verified) August 29, 2012

 Be sure to fill out all of your information in your Twitter profile settings and don’t forget the settings section with your phone number.
 Having your phone number associated with your Twitter account will help in case you get a suspension on Twitter.

 After all, Twitter wants to know that you are real.
 I would also set your password reset, by using the check-mark on that one.
 Another tip to being real is adding your birth date but remember you don’t have to make it public.

 Lastly, If you don’t get verified the first time, you can always try again in 30 days.
 So don’t give up if at first, you don’t succeed.
 Do remember only less than 1% of Twitter users have been verified.

 In case you hadn’t seen it yet, you can now schedule tweets via Twitter!

 Your Turn on the Blue Badge on Twitter

 Now, I would love to know if you have been verified on Twitter yet or if you have tried to get a blue checkmark.
 I’d love to know more about your experiences in the comments below!

-Click below to purchase the eBook for 99 cents!
-I’d love a review.
+Click below to purchase the eBook and learn the basics of tweeting!
 Please share!